marianapatcosta/talk-to-me/README.md

 The avatar shown in this project is an example created at [SVG Avatars](https://svgavatars.com/).
 You can create your own avatar, converted into a React component and add the SCSS classes needed for the SVG animations in the corresponding SVG elements, as shown in the template avatar.

-`TalkToMe`component can be used as described in the example below:
+`TalkToMe`component can be used as described in the example below and in `App.tsx` file:

 ```jsx
 const Component = () => {